ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S05_Bitwise_Operations/06_binary_addition.md

 We know that we can use a specific bit for the sign, but how do we create a binary numbering system where the results are consistent?

-The next topics will explain that...
+The upcoming topics will explain that...

 ---